 Leadership and Followership: I will be a good leader or follow one

 Horses know and respect the unique abilities of each group member and depend on each other to perform those tasks that they do well.
 At any given time, the group will follow a worthy leader(s).
 Leadership is gained through proof of ability and necessity and is not, as myth would have it, through demonstration of the most aggression or physical presence.
+Recent studies have shown that there may not even be a hierarchical mechanism, but rather, trust based on personal relationship.
 In fact, it is often the most peaceful and benevolent horse who is leading at any given time.
 As an example, the lead horse in one situation may be the one who at a certain time happens to be the most observant or externally focused and able to alert the group of present danger.
-Other horses in the group may lead at another time because they have experiential or innate knowledge about routes and the location of various necessities such as water, food, minerals, safe shelter, etc. Often, if a particular horse moves away from the herd, all the others will follow - they trust that their herdmember has a good reason for doing so and they go along together.
-This is leadership/followership by consensus.
-We have noticed the same behaviour in other species - picture migrating geese or the amazing choreography of a school of fish or a flight of swallows.
-Their nature is to move together as one entity and they follow those who have the most capacity to lead at the time, because they are stronger, have some critical knowledge or ability.
+Other horses in the group may lead at another time because they have experiential or innate knowledge about routes and the location of various necessities such as water, food, minerals, safe shelter, etc. Often, if a particular horse moves away from the herd, all the others will follow - they know and trust that their herd-member has a good reason for doing so and they go along together.
+This is leadership/followership by capability/worthiness.
+Individuals will follow those who have the most capacity to lead at the time, because they are stronger, have some critical knowledge or ability.
 In the horse band or herd, the structure is very dynamic, quite flexible and at any given time, leadership functions - including instruction of the young - are shared as needed.
 This is another area where observation and interaction can be of great benefit to humans who are struggling with group dynamics.
-We value leadership by consensus and worthiness, but find it very challenging to practice!
+We value leadership by worthiness, but it is sometimes difficult to achieve!